Practice Until You Can’t Fail!! | Sales Call Structures That Get Great Results

 This might even require you to conduct a number of reframing exercises with the prospect.

-This might mean challenging their existing views, representing the information they’ve given you into another ‘frame’ so they can evaluate their position from a different angle, or a number of different angles.
+For this you may need information.
+Or be able to reframe.
+To represent the information they’ve given you into another ‘frame’ so they can evaluate their position from a different angle, or a number of different angles.

 So your framework for questions in this section is: